roxanageambasu/roxanageambasu.github.io/02-publications.md

 layout: page
 title: Publications
 ---
+* Mathias Lecuyer, Riley Spahn, Kiran Vodrahalli, Roxana Geambasu, and Daniel Hsu.  ''Privacy Accounting and Quality Control in the {Sage} Differentially Private Machine Learning Platform.''
+In Proceedings of the ACM Symposium on Operating Systems Principles (SOSP), Ontario, Canada, October 2019. [to appear]

 * Mathias Lecuyer, Vaggelis Atlidakis, Roxana Geambasu, Daniel Hsu, and Suman Jana.
   ''Certified Robustness to Adversarial Examples with Differential Privacy.''
   In Proceedings of the IEEE Security and Privacy Symposium (IEEE S&P), San